tarides/ocaml-eglot/README.md

 ### Construct Expression

-Enables you to navigate between the different types of holes in a document and interactively subsitute them:
+Enables you to navigate between the different typed-holes (`_`) in a document and interactively substitute them:

 - `ocaml-eglot-hole-next`: jump to the next hole
 - `ocaml-eglot-hole-prev`: jump to the previous hole
-- `ocaml-eglot-construct`: Opens up a list of valid substitutions to fill the hole
+- `ocaml-eglot-construct`: open up a list of valid substitutions to fill the hole

 ![Construct Example](media/construct.gif)